 A Card Management System (CMS) is used as part of the process to issue Personal Identity Verification Interoperable (PIV-I) tokens which contain printed card elements, certificates and private keys, and other data objects including digitally signed biometrics.
+PIV-I issued credentials shall be managed only by authorized CMSs.
 In the context of this policy, requirements specified for CMSs are applicable for any CMS that supports the issuance of certificates that assert any of the PIV-I OIDs, specifically the Medium Hardware PIV-I and Card Authentication PIV-I OIDs.
 CMSs supporting digitally signed data elements use a Content Signing PIV-I certificate.
 If the CMS has a credential that allows it to access the CA and request certificate issuance or revocation, then requirements specified for RAs also apply to the CMS, and privileged users on the CMS who can direct it to perform certificate related actions are considered to be RAs.